Lightmatter/django-hydra/docs/source/index.rst

 About
 -----

-This is a generic template for Django 4 using htmx based templates, Vite and Alpine.js that can be easily extended for various needs including, but not limited to, using Wagtail as a CMS
+This is a generic template for Django 4 using htmx based templates, Vite, and Alpine.js that can be easily extended

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    prerequisites
    setup
+   structure
    testing
-   running_debugging
+   debugging
+   cookbook
    deployment
    workflow